AtGbemiga/leader-board-frontend/README.md

 This is the frontend of the full stack leader board app.
 It has CRUD functionality.
-The technologies used are Next js, Figma and Bootstrap
+The technologies used are Next js, Figma and Bootstrap.

+*Note: Serve hosting limit may impact request.
+Reload to try again if you encounter such errors.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started